ramonbenavidesb98/gold-membership-prediction/README.md

 # Gold Membership Prediction Analysis

+This was a group project completed as part of the Georgia Tech Master of Science in Analytics program.
 This data analysis project aims to develop a predictive model to identify customers with a higher likelihood of purchasing the "Gold Membership" offer at the superstore.
 The objective is to optimize the marketing campaign by targeting the appropriate customer segment and increasing the probability of a positive response to the offer.

 Folder Structure